The new hospitality playbook: co-branding the guest experience

 AUTHORS

-Emily is a managing associate with extensive experience advising corporate groups, investors and individuals on a wide range of corporate and commercial matters.
+Emily is a legal director with extensive experience advising entrepreneurs, investors and international corporate groups on a wide range of corporate and commercial matters.

-Emily is a managing associate with extensive experience advising corporate groups, investors and individuals on a wide range of corporate and commercial matters.
+Emily is a legal director with extensive experience advising entrepreneurs, investors and international corporate groups on a wide range of corporate and commercial matters.

-Emily works with clients in a broad range of sectors, with a particular focus on the retail & fashion and hospitality & leisure industries, advising global brands onstrategic acquisitions, growth equity investments and general corporate advisory matters.
+Emily works with clients in a broad range of sectors, with a particular focus on the media, technology, retail and hospitality sectors.
 Additionally, Emily advises ultra-high net worth (UHNW) clients and their family offices on their investment and acquisition activities in the UK.

-Emily’s expertise has been recognised by The Legal 500, where she is listed as a “Key Lawyer” for M&A; clients commend her “exemplary prowess in corporate and M&A realms”.
+Emily’s expertise has been recognised by The Legal 500, where she is listed as a “Key Lawyer” for M&A (£10-100m).
 Emily graduated from the University of Oxford with an MA in history before converting to law.
 Before joining Harbottle & Lewis in 2017, Emily trained at DLA Piper where she spent time on secondment in the Sydney office.